fall inside a hole

 Rokenbok

-Rokenbok is a construction toy system that combines plastic beams, chutes, plates, and other snap-together pieces with remote control vehicles to produce not only a buildable and operational but also fully remote-operatable construction site or city or production line or monorail empire.
+Rokenbok is a construction toy system that combines plastic beams, chutes, plates, and other snap-together pieces with remote control vehicles to produce not only a buildable and operational but also fully remote-operable construction site or city or production line or monorail empire.
 One of the coolest toys that hardly anybody seems to know about.

 LEGO